-The regression results reported in Table 3 are consistent with the effects reported in Table 2 (all reported coefficients are multiplied by 100).
-The coefficients of the win dummy variable in all samples are even greater than the average abnormal returns with comparable t-statistics, except the Monday night games in which the significance is relatively low (t-statistic of 1.16).
-Tables 2 and 3 therefore provide a first indication that stock returns to the sponsoring firms are substantially affected by the outcomes of highly visible and important games played in their stadiums.
+The regression results in Table 3 are consistent with the effects reported in Table 2 (all reported coefficients are multiplied by 100).
+For post-season games and unexpected outcome games, the coefficients of the win dummy variable are even greater than the average abnormal returns with comparable t-statistics.
+Monday night games show a coefficient similar to the average abnormal return, but the significance is lower (t-statistic of 1.16).
+Tables 2 and 3 therefore provide a first indication that stock returns to the sponsoring firms are affected by the outcomes of highly visible and important games played in their stadiums.